BloomTech-Labs/bridges-to-prosperity-fe-b/EXAMPLE_README.md

 1️⃣ [Trello Board](🚫add link to trello board here)

 1️⃣ [Product Canvas](🚫add link to product canvas here)

-1️⃣ [UX Design files](🚫add link to design files here) - 🚫 delete if not applicable

 🚫 Replace lorem ipsum with a description of your project